HOME

 How did you get my contact and birth information?

 The Durham Connects program is considered an extension of your health care by area hospitals.
 Birth and contact information is collected from hospital birth records.
-However, if you are eligible a Durham Connects representative will meet with you in the hospital shortly after birth to answer questions, obtain updated contact info and schedule your first visit.
+A Durham Connects representative will meet with you in the hospital shortly after birth to answer questions, obtain updated contact info and schedule your first visit.

 If I accept a visit from Durham Connects, will I be taking the service away from someone who needs it more?
 No. Durham Connects is intended to be a universal program open to all residents of Durham County.
 In fact, it is crucial for DC to visit as many parents of newborns as possible to fulfill the expectation of universality.